ilenhart/AulaNewsletterTS/README.md

 This directory contains the AWS CDK infrastructure for the Aula Newsletter application - an automated newsletter system that fetches data from the Aula school management platform, stores it in DynamoDB, and generates AI-powered newsletter summaries using Amazon Bedrock (Claude AI).

+## Purpose

+This is a complete setup of a number of functions, but the main functionality is:
+- Keep track and persist valid sessionIDs from somewhere external (API Gateway, via ManageSessionID) (see related projects below for why this is)
+- Keep sessionIDs alive by periodically pinging to ensure it is alive (lambda: aula-keep-session-alive, via Eventbridge) (see related projects below for why this is)
+These are "helper" functions needed due to the way Aula controls access.

+But the **main** purpose of this project is the generation of a periodic emailed newsletter for a parent to receive.
+This newsletter can be received on whatever schedule is desired, and it includes:
+- Any important events or reminders from Aula, from the threads/messages or posts that are created
+- Any calendar events
+- Any attachments (images/files) that were posted
+- And generally, just "what's going on lately".

+The intent of this project is because Aula itself can be very noisy, with parents and teachers creating posts and threads about things all the time.
+As a busy parent, it can be involved to review Aula constantly to see what the latest is, so this newsletter is a "once daily" (or more if you want) summary of the very latest from Aula.
+Naturally, once recieving the email, you can go directly to Aula to read more in detail about a particular message or post.

+Aula itself can be configured to send an emailed notification when there is a new message or post, but unfortunately that notification doesn't really contain any information, just a pointer to go find it on Aula.
+So, this once daily newsletter is better because it contains all the relevant content in a combined way (rather than message by message as Aula itself does).

+In order to do this, this project pulls the latest messages and posts from Aula on a set schedule, and persists them to a secure database (get-aula-persist).
+Then, on a separate schedule, a generate newsletter process runs (generate-newsletter), which examines the information in the secure database, summarizes, extracts reminders and implied events, and generally makes sense out of the whole thing.
+Behind the scenes, this uses AI in Bedrock with the Claude model to do translation, summary, etc.

+By default, if there are no updates since the last time the newsletter process ran (no new messages or posts), then no newsletter is sent at all.
+This is configurable, if you want to receive basically an empty or repeated email just for kicks.

+Important to know, this process also translates the results into English (from Danish), so if you are looking to have the original Danish, that could be a configurable future feature request, or just change the prompts in this project accordingly.

+## Access to Aula

+It's important to know that in order to access Aula, you must have a valid sessionID.
+This sessionID is stored in the AulaSessionID dynamoDB table, so it can always be used.
+Where can you get this in the first place?
+See the AulaLoginBrowserExtension mentioned below under related projects.
+How can we ensure this session remains valid?
+This project contains the AulaKeepSessionAlive lambda, which will ensure the session remains valid.

+So, as a first step, it is recommended you use the above browser extension in chrome, log into Aula with your MitID credentials, and then use the extension to persist the session.
+This session process is functionally equivalent to keeping your browser open and refreshing it periodically, so there is no circumvention of security happening.
+MitID is still **required** as part of this process.

 ## Architecture Overview

 The application uses a **four-Lambda architecture** with scheduled execution and REST API: